philgyford/ansible-multi-django/README.md

 2. Copy `group_vars/all/vault_example.yml` to `group_vars/all/vault.yml`
 3. Set the `ubuntu_deploy_password` variable in `vault.yml` (using instructions in that file).
 4. Change the `vault` vars to what you need.
+5. To use with Vagrant, set a synced folder for each app in the `Vagrantfile`.

 That might be it.
 See below for more details on all those variables and how to run the playbook.